-- Add the SSH key to a private repository's deploy keys.
+- Add the public SSH key to a private repository's deploy keys.

-- Submit a build that decrypts the key and uses it to access the private repository.
+- Submit a build that accesses the key from Secret Manager and uses it to access the private repository.

-CostsThis tutorial uses billable components of Google Cloud Platform, including:
+CostsThis tutorial uses billable components of Google Cloud, including:

 - Cloud Build

-Use the Pricing Calculator to generate a cost estimate based on your projected usage.New GCP users might be eligible for a free trial.
+Use the Pricing Calculator to generate a cost estimate based on your projected usage.New Google Cloud users might be eligible for a free trial.

 Before you begin